earthspecies/library/egyptian_fruit_bat/README.md

 The Data:
 ===
+The original bat vocalization data was recorded and labeled by

 The data are split up into three lumps, one set containing everything from the source, another containing just the annotations, and another containing a small subset of the annotated data.
 The larger two datasets are quite large even in a zipped archive format (so be prepared to wait!) and have to be accessed using 7zip (since the files were 7zipped from the Figshare source).
 The script `efb_context_labeler.ipynb` shows how to download the data locally using `wget` and `7z`.

 1. The full vocalization dataset can be found [here](https://archive.org/details/egyptian_fruit_bat) (~200 GiB unzipped)